The 13th Daly College Eye Camp

-The 9th Daly-Ermitage Eye Camp in collaboration with Choithram Netralaya, SPO and FRS, India was organised at Ganesh Nagar, Behind Barfanidham, Indore from February 12, 2017 to February 15, 2017.
+The 13th Daly College-Eye Camp in collaboration with Choithram Netralaya and FRS, India was organised at Hatod Village, Indore from December 17, 2018 to 18, 2018 and Kampel Village, Indore from December 20, 2018 to December 21, 2018.
 The camp provided free eye care services to those members of our society who are deprived of basic medical facilities and are lack awareness of the importance of eye care.

 The team consisted of 28 Students, 5 teachers, 5 optometrists, 1 doctor and the support staff who all cooperated to make the eye camp a memorable one.
 The Eye Camp was completed successfully with 9729 registrations.
 8605 patients were provided with spectacles.
 Patients could see better due to their corrected refractive vision and 304 patients were identified for cataract operation.
 All patients went home happily.
 It is not just doing eye checkups and distributing spectacles, it is the happiness and the smiles of all those individuals whose hearts were touched by the students.
 We are looking forward to continue serving people by making a difference in their lives in the years to come.

 Why did Dalians decide to skip their holidays for Community Service?

 We all have more than what we need and would ever use.
 Sharing is our responsibility, sharing with people who our content with what they have even when they don't have enough.
 Giving up 10 days of holiday for these people was no pain, rather was our pleasure to see those people smile when they could see the world with a new set of eyes.
 They in 10 days taught us the theory of satisfaction, so this wasn't us skipping holidays this was us gaining happiness and satisfaction from the smiles of others!

 Divyanshi Nagda 11 B:

 I personally feel that when I can see this beautiful world then they also should get a that chance to see this world and god has not just sent to care for our personal needs one should share and care for others too